BrickSchema/reconciliation-api/README.md

 # Reconciliation APIs

+**Note: there is a publicly hosted instance of this running at https://reconciliation.brickschema.org/reconcile .
+You can input that URL directly into OpenRefine**

 This holds Reconciliation API implementations (compliant to https://reconciliation-api.github.io/specs/0.1/) for use with OpenRefine and other software supporting the reconciliation API standard.